PavanKumarCCB-001/Email-Notification-System/README.md

 -> Database: MongoDB

--> Libraries:
+-> _Libraries used:_

-pymongo:  For MongoDB integration
+1) pymongo:  For MongoDB integration
-smtplib:  For sending emails
+2) smtplib:  For sending emails
-email:  for building structured email message
+3) email:  for building structured email message